4 minute read

 - Trusted seller status: A consumer can request to whitelist a business as safe, removing the need to authenticate additional transactions once approved by the issuer.

-As contactless payments continue to grow in popularity and issuers continue to make the switch to contactless payment cards, understanding how contactless limits affect individual businesses will be increasingly important.
+As contactless payments continue to grow in popularity, understanding how contactless limits affect your business will be increasingly important.

 If you're looking for support with contactless payment limits in the countries you sell in, contact us.
 Or check out our cloud-based POS solutions or commerce and payment trends.
 We make commerce easy.